A Rugrats Passover: Themes

-"A Rugrats Passover" was unusual among contemporary animations in its attention to Jewish ritual and tradition.
+"A Rugrats Passover" was unusual among contemporary animation in its attention to Jewish ritual and tradition.
 Its portrayal of a Seder dinner received press attention as a rare occurrence in children's programming.
 The episode was also unusual among animated series for discussing the characters' religious affiliations.
 It revealed Boris, Minka, and Didi's adherence to Judaism, and compared it with the relative non-participation of Stu and his side of the family.
 Chuckie and his father Chas, meanwhile, were portrayed as nonreligious yet inclusive and enthused to learn about the customs of the holiday.

 As with other Rugrats episodes, "A Rugrats Passover" depicts "the innocence of a baby's perception of the world," emphasizing the young characters' intense, childlike reactions to their environment.
 Creator Klasky identified the episode's depiction of the Pickles family as "very loving, [and] basically functional" as strikingly different from the prevailing trends in contemporary television programming.
 Another episode element common to the series' broader themes is its treatment of Angelica's mother Charlotte, who throughout the episode is glued to her cell phone and engrossed in her business life, despite her professed desire to provide Angelica with an educational environment.